DarkStarSword/3d-fixes/Stranded Deep (DX11)/README.md

 - Removed full screen override (as it has been fixed in the game/engine once again... hopefully they won't break it again).
 - 3D sand is back
+- Should reduce flickering of the fixed effects (noticeable on water, shadows, sand, reflections and grass).
+It may not be entirely eliminated, but should be quite acceptable now.
+If you are still getting severe flickering please let me know.

 Update 2016-07-18
 -----------------